mjuric/conda-lsst/README.md

 ## Overview

-This repository contains the code to generate [Conda](http://conda.pydata.org) recipes for LSST stack packages, and scripts needed to build and upload them to http://anaconda.org
+This repository contains the utility `conda-lsst` that can generate [Conda](http://conda.pydata.org) recipes for LSST stack packages, build them, and upload to a remote web server (or a hosted service such as [anaconda.org](http://anaconda.org)) from where they will be installable using `conda install`.

-The recipes are generate using the information stored in [EUPS](https://github.com/RobertLuptonTheGood/eups), the package manager that LSST uses internally.
+The recipes are generated using the information stored in [EUPS](https://github.com/RobertLuptonTheGood/eups), the package manager that LSST uses internally.

+You *only* need this code if you wish to create and distribute your own build of the LSST stack; `conda-lsst` is **not** needed to just use the LSST codes.

-This code is alpha quality.
-It has been tested on OS X and Linux.
+This code is beta quality; it is expected to work on OS X and Linux.

 ## Prerequisites